MULEDASTAGIRIREDDY/cmoscourse/README.md

 •Region 4 — PMOS saturation, NMOS linear    (Vin slightly below Vdd) •Region 5 — PMOS off, NMOS linear           (Vin near Vdd)

-These 5 regions correspond exactly to the 5 segments of the VTC curve.
-They will be analysed in detail in the next lecture when we formally define noise margins, switching threshold Vm, VOH, VOL, VIH, and VIL.

-# DAY 2.6

 ............................................................................................

-# DAY 3.1

-<b> SPICE SIMLATIONS </b>
+#  NgspiceSky130-Day3-CMOS switching threshold and dynamic simulations

+# L1 SPICE deck creation for CMOS inverter

    # SPice Deck
    + it is the connectivity inormation about a netlist such as: